 Some operators use only one guide per three or four clients.
 That is a tall task to ask of anyone on a peak like Kilimanjaro that draws its fair share of first timers.
 By having plenty of guides on each expedition, Peak Planet is confident that our staff can handle their day to day responsibilities not just adequately but brilliantly.
 Even more important is that we know we have the manpower to mitigate risks and manage emergencies should they occur.

-We offer many training opportunities to our staff.
+We like to reward our employs, not just with compensation, but with personal development opportunities.
 We hold classes in English language, crisis management, guiding skills, and money management to widen our guides’ experience and ultimately provide better service to our clients.
 Our staff goes through extensive multi-day training courses during the low season to reevaluate and refresh their knowledge of first aid and rescue.
 These courses assure that our guides are well prepared for any situation they encounter.

 The level of care that goes into the welfare of our staff increases our costs substantially.
 But it is one of the fundamental principles of Peak Planet that all of our staff is treated fairly and humanely.
 We want to ensure that everyone has the opportunity to perform regular work and that they receive more than a living wage.
 Clients will see this principle through the eyes and attitudes of our guides and porters while they are climbing Kilimanjaro.
 It is one of the main reasons why our clients rave about our staff after their climbs.

 Staff costs are the first place that low priced operators target when cutting costs.
 Many operators do not pay their staff an honest wage.
 By underpaying porters, these operators are able to cut costs dramatically at the expense of their staff’s welfare.
 It is a shameful, but all too common, practice.